The Girl of the Golden West (1938 film)

 The Girl of the Golden West is a 1938 American musical Western film adapted from the 1905 play of the same name by David Belasco, better known for providing the plot of the opera La fanciulla del West by Giacomo Puccini.
 A frontier woman falls in love with an outlaw.

-Plot summary
+Plot

+In a remote mining camp in California, a group of miners seek their fortune during the Gold Rush.
+The miners frequent a saloon run by Mary, who is known as the "Girl of the Golden West" and is beloved by the miners.

+Notorious bandit and outlaw Dick Johnson arrives in town under the alias of Ramirez.
+He is on the run from the law, and when he takes refuge in Mary's saloon, he and Mary quickly fall in love.
+Mary, unaware of his true identity, shelters and protects him.